After-School Coordinator and Arts Specialist

 Lydia Martín has over twenty years of musical experience.
 They received a BFA in Percussion Performance from California Institute of the Arts, and an MA in Music Composition from Mills College.
 Lydia is a proficient performer in various styles including Latin, Jazz, Rock, Gamelan and Contemporary Music.
 Their recent endeavors include studying the music and dance of Indonesia, along with building American Gamelan instruments.
 Lydia is a member of several local ensembles such as Gamelan X, Gamelan Sekar Jaya, Silk Mother, and has performed with such notable musicians as Pauline Oliveros, Vinny Golia and Joe La Barbara.
-Lydia also has varied teaching experience, having taught keyboard and percussion throughout California, teaching general music for pre-k through 6th in the east bay, as well as working with a Youth Symphony and designing curriculum for teaching music to children.
+Lydia has taught keyboard and percussion throughout California, taught general music for preschool through 6th in the East Bay, and worked with a youth symphony and designing curriculum for teaching music to children.

 Lindsey has devoted his entire career to building excellence and community in the music world.
 He has taught thousands of students of all ages, some of whom have been accepted to top music schools including Berklee College of Music in Boston, University of North Texas, Musician's Institute in Los Angeles, and New York University’s Clive Davis Institute of Recorded Music.